Table of Contents

 One of the most essential things about oracle cards is how easy they are to dive into.
 Will they make you think about the answer to your questions?
 The Solitary Witch Oracle deck excels in this aspect.
 The illustrations don’t make you feel lost or wonder what you just witnessed.
 However, they are also not so bland that they ground your imagination.
 The text at the bottom of the cards pushes you in the right direction and lets you take your own path.

-Thematically, this deck goes well with the Seasons of the Witch series.
-They share the same overall vibe and are close to each other in terms of art style.
+This deck goes well with the Seasons of the Witch series thematically.
+They share the same overall vibe and are close in terms of art style.
 Both of them are good at sharing their wisdom, and you can learn a lot from them.
 If you got enthusiastic about the Solitary Witch Oracle, look at the Seasons of the Witch or check out my reviews on them.
 I have all the decks in that series, so I think I will eventually get to them all.

 The Solitary Witch Oracle’s Guidebook